Predictia/AQUA/docs/sphinx/source/fixer.rst

 More in details, the data model scans the dataset and identify the coordinates based on a series of rules and try to guess which coordinate is which based on a point-based ranking system.
 For example, if the dataset has a coordinate named "lat" with units "degrees_north" and another named "latitude" without units, the data model will assign more points to the first coordinate and will identify it as the latitude coordinate.
+If you want to force the detection of a specific coordinate, you can add it to the ``aqua/core/data_model/coord_defaults.yaml``.
+This file contains a list of possible names for each coordinate, and the data model will assign the coordinates that match these names.

 .. warning::
     The data model ranking system is not perfect and may fail in some cases.
 For example, it might happen that two coordinates get the same score, so that for safety the conversion is disabled for that specific coordinate.